Install & troubleshoot tips for gas powered refrigerators

 NEVER store items atop a gas fridge since paper can fall behind and catch fire

 Servel RGE400 gas refrigerators and parts have not been available from Dometic® since they stopped importing them back in 2018, but we have a few parts left in stock for previous clients.
 We do not offer any alternative propane refridgerators since no other brand of gas refrigerator has ever come close to Servel performance and longevity.
 Freezer temperature and parts availability were always problems with other brands; an expensive proposition when they often last less than five years.
 Residential clients are moving towards powering up conventional electric refrigerators rather than going with gas powered fridges.
 Power consumption is improving and insulation can be added to allow shut-off for hours overnight, greatly reducing the battery bank requirements and size of photovoltaic or wind array.
-Please keep reading for installation and troubleshooting tips for any brand of gas powered refrigerator.
+Keep reading for installation and troubleshooting tips for any brand of gas powered refrigerator.
+Please email service@thenaturalhome.com with any questions or concerns.

 ALWAYS have a professional plumber install your unit and test for gas leaks